evkx/evkx.github.io/content/models/byd/tang/Tang_EV600/_index.md

 You can choose between 5 different paint colors when ordering this model.

 The car has four regular doors and a tailgate.
-The tailgate is electric powered and has a kick-sensor as standard.
+The tailgate is electric-powered and has a kick-sensor as standard.

 There is only one roof for this model.
 The standard is a panoramic roof.